wabkur/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-script that prints the addition of 2 integers
+script that computes and prints a factorial